Avinash-019/Blueeye-SOC/README.md

-# -Blue-Eye---SOC-Monitor# 🔵 Blue Eye — SOC Monitor
+#🔵 Blue Eye — SOC Monitor

 **Blue Eye** is a real-world, production-ready Security Operations Center (SOC) tool built in Python.
 It captures live network traffic, detects threats using rule-based and machine learning techniques, sends Telegram alerts, generates professional PDF reports, and exposes a dark-themed web dashboard — all in a single file.